rooshenas/rooshenas.github.io/_pages/about.md

 <h1> News </h1>
 May 21 -- Our paper "Energy-Based Reranking: Improving Neural Machine Translation Using Energy-Based Models" has been accepted to <b>ACL'21</b>, main conference. <br>
-Apr 21 -- We are organizing the 4th Workshop on Tractable Probabilistic Models (<b>TPM'21</b>) at UAI'21.
+Apr.
+21 -- We are organizing the 4th Workshop on Tractable Probabilistic Models (<b>TPM'21</b>) at UAI'21.
 Please submit your finest work! <br>
 Sep.
 20 -- I am hiring <b>PhD students</b> for <b>Fall 2021</b>.
 If you are interested in doing a PhD with me, please consider applying to <b>UNC Charlotte</b>!
 Feel free to contact me if you have any questions. <br>
 Apr.
 20 -- I will join UNC Charlotte as an assistant professor in August 2020!! <br>
 I will be at AAAI-2020, Feb.
 8 - 12.  <br>